-The University of Miami School of Law in partnership with the University of Miami Center for Latin American Studies (LAS), College of Arts and Sciences offers a joint J.D./M.A. in Latin American Studies and the Law.
-This curriculum prepares Law School students for government, political and nonprofit legal positions.
+The University of Miami School of Law in partnership with the Latin American Studies (LAS) Program, College of Arts and Sciences, offers a joint J.D./M.A. in Latin American Studies.
+This curriculum prepares Law School students for business, government, political, and nonprofit legal positions in organizations or institutions with a Latin American/Caribbean focus or presence.
 The program provides a solid theoretical framework and grounding in policy analysis, administration, and management.

 To be admitted to this program, students must apply separately to both programs.
 Students may apply to the MA in Latin American Studies program prior to beginning Law School or anytime during the first or second year of Law School.
 Students may begin the MA program in the fall or spring semesters.

 For admission to the M. A. program students must complete an MA application.
 If they apply before the end of their first year in Law School, they will not need to take the GRE exam.
 Their LSAT score will be used instead of the GRE.
 For more details on the M. A. program, visit the M.A. in Latin American Studies website.

 Acceptance by one program does not in any way indicate or guarantee acceptance by the other degree program.

 Tuition and Fees